Author: Cassius Amicus

 -

 Peace and Safety to the Epicureans of today, no matter where you might be!
-Epicurus constantly advised us to weigh and balance our decisions on how to act (or...
+This week, I found myself citing Key Doctrine 10 to a friend, and that reminded me...

 -